Get stories and expert advice on all things related to college and parenting.

 Some coaches can be condescending and verbally abusive to players.
 No matter how hard your student works in practices and in games, they feel constantly disrespected by their coach.

 This type of treatment amounts to emotional abuse, which no one should have to endure.
 Reporting the coach’s behavior should be considered, but if the culture of the team doesn’t change, your student may have a good reason to quit.

 Even seemingly mild injuries can make participating in your student’s sport uncomfortable and difficult.
-Besides the physical pain of continuing to play after an injury, it’s also just not fun to know you’re unable to play at your peak ability.
+Besides the physical pain of continuing to play after an injury, it’s also not fun to know you cannot play at your peak ability.

 In this case, the answer may be to take the time off that’s needed to fully recover.

 College is stressful for many students.
 Combine all the pressures of schoolwork, sports, and finding yourself in a new place, mix in homesickness, and you’ve got a recipe for college depression.

 Depression can lead some students to want to give up everything.
 It feels like their only path to escape their problems.
 In reality, they may just need some time off and treatment.

 If your student is suffering from depression, they may need help in the following ways: